 PARS must be made aware of the time slot(s) used by Voice cards terminated on a WAN.
-This applies whether the WAN is a T1 or E1.
 The "sIgnaling" menu option is used to do this.
-In Figure 7-40, PARS has been chosen from the WAN screen menu and then signaling has been displayed.
+In Figure 7-38, PARS has been chosen from the WAN screen menu and then signaling has been displayed.
 Time slot #3 has been selected to show that it is in use by the Voice card terminated on this WAN.